 - IUDs.
 In addition to the copper IUD, some IUDs are coated in progesterone.
 This type of IUD works in the same way as POPs and the Depo-Provera injection.
 In some women, however, the hormonal IUD has been found to decrease the milk supply.
 Hormonal IUDs are effective for 3-5 years depending on the brand, and can be easily removed if a woman changes her mind about pregnancy.

 At Westchester Health, we stress to all of our female patients of childbearing age that hormonal forms of birth control do not protect against the transmission of sexually transmitted diseases (STDs).
 If you do not know the sexual health status of your sexual partner, or if you have multiple sexual partners, you should always use a condom during intercourse to protect yourself against STD transmission.

 Want to know more about birth control methods?
 Come see us.

-If you’d like more information about your options when it comes to birth control methods, whether or not you’ve just had a baby, please make an appointment with Westchester Health to see one of our OB/GYNs.
+If you’d like more information about your options when it comes to birth control methods, whether or not you’ve just had a baby, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
 He/she will answer all of your questions, give you plenty of practical information, and advise you on the pros and cons of each contraception option so you can make an informed decision about your reproductive health.
 Whenever, wherever you need us, we’re here for you.